 701 Center for Contemporary Art, 701 Whaley St., Columbia.
 Main Gallery, Through Sept.
-1 - "How to Untie a Tight Knot".
+1 -"How to Untie a Tight Knot".
 701 CCA Prize 2020 Winner Adrian Rhodes completed a residency at 701 Center for Contemporary Art and will present the completed work in a solo exhibition.
 Rhodes The 701 CCA Prize 2020 winner received a sixweek, paid residency at 701 CCA; "How to Untie a Tight Knot" is the resulting solo exhibition.
 The purpose of the 701 CCA Prize is to identify and recognize artists 40 years and younger whose work is exemplary in its originality, shows awareness of artistic developments and is of high artistic merit.
-The winner was selected by a panel of continued on Page 40
+The winner was selected by a panel of three art professionals.
+Rhodes, 38, is a relative veteran of the 701 CCA Prize, having submitted to all four previous Prize competitions.
+Also in age and career, Rhodes was the veteran among the three finalists.
+The printmaker and mixed media an installation artist holds both an BFA and MFA from Rock Hill's Winthrop University and has exhibited widely and often throughout the Carolinas and beyond.
+She was selected for the 2019 and 2021 701 CCA South Carolina Biennial and the recent region-wide exhibition Coined In The South at The Mint Museum in Charlotte, NC.
+Hours: Wed.-Sun., 1-5pm.
+Contact: 803/238- continued on Page 31